lau33/instagram/README.md

 Our offered service is for companies only.

-The extimated monthly price of
+The monthly price

-• private bot is 2.500 EUR + tax <br>
+• for the private bot is 2.500 EUR + tax <br>
-• private api is 1.000 EUR + tax
+• for the private api is 1.000 EUR + tax

 At the moment we are looking only for long terms subscribers.

+# Payment methods

+• PayPal (5,5 % fee) <br>
+• Bank transfer

 # Contact